 Our integrated therapy programs include job-site therapy and transitional work which allow your injured workers to recover while remaining at the job site.
 By implementing these programs, we minimize the loss of productivity and maximize safe work tasks.
 Your CRM will also review, analyze, and assess the needs of your business and assist in building a relationship with experienced occupational medical providers in your area for optimal return to work results.

-As an MCO, Sheakley UniComp provides injury prevention assessments and health and safety programs that assist in the return to work of injured workers’ utilizing return to work strategies and/or transitional work programs, remain at work services, on-site/job-site physical therapy, employer education and consultation and a unique individualized reporting system.
+As an MCO, Sheakley UniComp provides injury prevention assessments and health and safety programs that assist in the return to work of injured workers by utilizing return-to-work strategies and/or transitional work programs, remain-at-work services, on-site/job-site physical therapy, and employer education and consultation.
+We can also create a personalized reporting system unique to your business and your employees.

 Your rights and responsibilities